gianmarcohutter/ddsp_gm2/README.md

 # DDSP_gm2

-This Library is an adaption of the [DDSP](https://github.com/magenta/ddsp) to work on timbre transfer on singing voices.
+This Library is an adaption of the [DDSP](https://github.com/magenta/ddsp) to work on timbre transfer on singing voices (forked on 18.6.2020).
 Check out the "using_vocoder" branch for the latest changes.
 The corresponding audio files and some more information about the changes to the ddsp library can be found at the [online supplement](https://n.ethz.ch/~ghutter/webpage/sound.html)
 For training with singing voices we recommend the datasets [from Wilkinson et al.](https://zenodo.org/record/1193957) or the [NUS-48](https://smcnus.comp.nus.edu.sg/nus-48e-sung-and-spoken-lyrics-corpus/)